ROCm/ROCmValidationSuite/docs/install/installation.rst

 Building from source code
 ---------------------------

-RVS is as an open source solution.
+RVS is an open-source solution.
 You can find the source code and related documentation in the `RVS GitHub repository <https://github.com/ROCm/ROCmValidationSuite>`_.

 Package manager installation